cmu-sei/iides/documentation/WhitePaper.md

 - Lean on our own experience
 - Support orgs who do the real work by providing the tools and language to do their jobs as efficiently as possible
 - trade offs between sharing (strict constraints on the schema) and flexibility (loose or no constraints)
+- implementations can tighten constraints

 ## Use Cases
+TODO
 - researchers recreating a database of cases
 - maintaining an internal database of an org's own cases
 - exchanging case data with other entities
 - contributing to a community (ex.
 OSIT) via semi-open repo
     - requires anon functionality
-- influenceing what to collect to support further research
+- influenceing what to collect to support further research and improve their own metrics and lessons learned
 - recommend COAs based on input

 ## IIDES

-IIDES is split into three different
+IIDES is split into four different sections: the seven core components, additional subcomponents, relationshps, and vocabularies.

 ### Core Components